 Look, it’s common for business owners to spend so much time working in the business rather than on the business.
 We’re all guilty of it.
 But this is where we lose sight of things, and business can start to suffer.

-So if networking is something you prefer to shy away from, this post is for you.
+So if business networking is something you prefer to shy away from, this post is for you.
 Save it, print it, revisit it, highlight areas that are important to you.
 Small businesses can find potential clients with time and effort.

 It’s a biggie, but we’ve tried to lay out everything you need in this post to get you networking savvy, confident and prepared.
 And yes, you might actually enjoy it!